ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

       existing program.
-    - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives and justifying the need for the bespoke imlementation instead of those that are already available.
+    - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives and justifying the need for the bespoke implementation instead of those that are already available.
 - Use the principles of object-oriented programming (i.e., encapsulation, inheritance, and polymorphism) to design, implement, document, and test